awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  In addition to the Amazon CloudWatch metrics described in [Monitoring Amazon Aurora DB Cluster Metrics](Aurora.Monitoring.md), Aurora provides other global status variables\.
 You can use these global status variables to help monitor parallel query execution and give you insights into why the optimizer might use or not use parallel query in a given situation\.
 To access these variables, you can use the `[SHOW GLOBAL STATUS](https://dev.mysql.com/doc/refman/5.6/en/server-status-variables.html)` command\.
 You can also find these variables listed following\.

- A parallel query session isn't necessarily a one\-to\-one mapping with an executed query\.
+ A parallel query session isn't necessarily a one\-to\-one mapping with the queries performed by the database\.
 For example, suppose your execution plan has two steps that use parallel query\.
 In that case, the query involves two parallel sessions and the counters for requests attempted and requests successful are incremented by two\.

  When you experiment with parallel query by issuing `EXPLAIN` statements, expect to see increases in the counters designated as "not chosen" even though the queries aren't actually running\.
 When you work with parallel query in production, you can check if the "not chosen" counters are increasing faster than you expect\.
 You can then adjust your cluster settings, query mix, DB instances where parallel query is enabled, and so on, so that parallel query runs for the queries that you expect\.